mojohealy/mojohealy/content/post/points_on_the_board/index.md

 For the last few months I’ve kept track of my work (and at times, my lack of work), using a simple scoreboard pinned on the wall of my home office.
 It was inspired by an article by political scientist Matthew J. Lebo, [_Managing Your Research Pipeline_](http://dx.doi.org/10.1017%2FS1049096516000160), which I discovered via the inimitable academic productivitist  [Raul Pacheco-Vega](https://twitter.com/raulpacheco).
-Lebo was writing for academics working toward tenure, but his system was easily adaptable to my PhD by publication, contingent as it is on the publication of several articles.
+Lebo was writing for academics working toward tenure, but his system was easily adapted to my PhD by publication, contingent as both goals are on the publication of several articles.

 {{< figure src="featured.jpg" title="My PhD by publication pipeline" >}}